hanpm/Cloud-Resume/README.md

 - DynamoDB

 ## Project Description
 The purpose is this project to practice AWS by deploying a shorten version of my resume.
+This resume is a part of the [Cloud Resume Challenge](https://cloudresumechallenge.dev/docs/the-challenge/aws/).
+I will be following this challenge to learn more about the cloud.
 ### Part 1: Secure, static website with a custom domain
 - Created a resume using HTML and CSS.
 - Used a custom domain name using Amazon Route 53.